Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

 - 20 kishmish (raisins)

 - Keep a pan on low heat.
 Add the chopped mango pulp and water.
 Stir a few times.
 Cover with a lid and cook until the mango becomes soft.
 Transfer to a plate or bowl and let it cool down completely.
-Blend to a fine puree without adding water; then strain the pulp to remove the fibres.
+Blend to a fine puree without adding any water; then strain the pulp to remove the fibres.
 Set aside.

 © 2022 Rajan Singh Jolly